Emergence in graphs with near-extreme constraints: ERGM-invisibility

+If the Boltzmann entropy function were convex and the Razborov triangle were convex, then the Legendre transform (\ref{eq:Legendre}) would be invertible within each phase \cite{Tou}.
+If that were true, we could tune $\alpha$ and $\beta$ within each phase to get whatever values of $(e,t)$ we wanted.
+In statistical mechanics, this ability to switch back and forth between fundamental variables and conjugate variables is called {\em equivalence of ensembles}.

+With graphs, the Boltzmann entropy function is not convex and neither is the Razborov triangle.
+There is no equivalence of ensembles; the Legendre transform (\ref{eq:Legendre}) is not invertible.
+Specifically, there are many values of $(e,t)$ for which there do not exist {\bf any} values of $(\alpha, \beta)$ whose $F$-maximizing graphons have edge/triangle densities $(e,t)$.
+We call such points $(e,t)$ {\em ERGM-invisible}.
+We can still understand $\Psi(\alpha, \beta)$ and the phases of an ERGM by studying $\B(e,t)$, since $\Psi$ is still the Legendre transform of $\B$.
+However, we cannot understand $\B(e,t)$, or graphs with general densities $(e,t)$, by studying $\Psi(\alpha, \beta)$.

-It has long been known that all points with $t$ greater than $e^3$, and even moderately less than $e^3$, are ERGM-invisible \cite{CD} and indeed that the only points off the \ER{} curve that {\em might} be ERGM-visible lie close to the lower boundary of the Razbarov triangle.
-Unfortunately, most of those are also ERGM-invisible.
+It has long been known that all points with $t$ greater than $e^3$, and even moderately less than $e^3$, are ERGM-invisible \cite{CD}.
+The only points off the \ER{} curve that {\em might} be ERGM-visible lie close to the lower boundary of the triangle (Figure \ref{fig:phase_space}).
+We now show that, because of the nonconvexity of the Razborov triangle, most of those are also ERGM-invisible.

 \begin{theorem} If $n$ is a positive integer and $\frac{n}{n+1} < e < \frac{n+1}{n+2}$, and if $t$ is sufficiently close to the minimum triangle density $t_0$, then $(e, t)$ is ERGM-invisible. \end{theorem}